island-is/island.is/apps/services/personal-representative-public/README.md

 ## About

-A service that is responsible for giving third party service providers information about personal representatives and threir rights
+A service that is responsible for giving third party service providers information about personal representatives and their rights

 ### Initial setup